scionproto/scion/doc/manuals/router.rst

       The batch size used by the receiver and forwarder to read or write from / to the network socket.

+   .. option:: router.processor_queue = <string> (Default: "auto")

+      Selects the queue implementation that hands packets from the receivers to the packet processors.
+One of:

+      * "auto": use "ring" when the "udpip" underlay resolves to "afxdp", "chan" otherwise.
+      * "ring": a lock-free ring buffer.
+The consumer spins briefly before parking, which pays off only when the queue is rarely empty.
+      * "chan": a buffered Go channel.
+The consumer parks as soon as the queue is empty.

+      The ring is faster only at AF_XDP packet rates.
+At the lower rates of a kernel socket it costs CPU and adds no throughput.
+Leave this at "auto" unless you are measuring the difference.

    .. object:: bfd

       .. option:: disable = <bool> (Default: false)